 Disputing Bailiffs Fees: Detailed Assessment

-Applies to Council tax, traffic debts and magistrates' court fines.
+Applies to Council tax, traffic debts and magistrates' court fines

-Money was taken to recover the vehicle.
+Money was taken to reclaim the car

 You can have a detailed assessment hearing if:

-The fees levied surpass the prescribed maximum.
+The fees charged exceed the maximum prescribed

-The debtor qualifies as a vulnerable individual
+The debtor is a vulnerable person

 Gather the following evidence (where applicable)